 - Helps us to sleep better: If you want to sleep more soundly, count blessings, not sheep

 - Makes us more resilient, promotes forgiveness and compassion

 - Engages the community and fosters connections and relationship-building within the community

-For the past three years, you likely saw poster boards filled of colorful post-it notes with sentiments of gratitude and window displays reflecting window chalk expressions of thankfulness across all KSU campuses.
-This year, in light of COVID-19 precautions, Gratitude Graffiti is going virtual!
+Practicing gratitude is one of the most reliable methods for increasing happiness and life satisfaction.
+For the sixth consecutive year, Kent State will participate in the Gratitude Graffiti Project, a practice of purposeful reflection and appreciation expressed through interactive art.
+For the first three years, you likely saw poster boards filled of colorful post-it notes with sentiments of gratitude and window displays reflecting window chalk expressions of thankfulness across all KSU campuses.
+In 2020, Gratitude Graffiti went virtual, and we continue that this year.

 All employees are encouraged to add electronic sticky notes with messages of gratitude to our shared online Gratitude Boards.
 There will be a new board and prompt each week.